ryanabrown14/portfolio-react/README.md

 ## Issues

 I didn't feel like finishing the about section.
 I didn't know what to type.
 I really like this portfolio and will come back to it in the future.
+For some reason the README shows up instead of the website about 50% of the time.